 Our work on these issues has been featured in news outlets around the world, including the Wall Street Journal, USA Today, BMJ, Vanity Fair, Fox News, CNET, Sky News Australia, Daily Mail, The Australian, Bulletin of the Atomic Scientists, RAI 3’s Presadiretta, Le Parisien, Le Point, Taiwan News, La Jornada, The Sun, Daily Caller, New York Post and many others.

-In July 2020, U.S. Right to Know began submitting public records requests in pursuit of data from public institutions in an effort to discover what is known about the origins of the novel coronavirus SARS-CoV-2, which causes the disease Covid-19.
-We are also researching accidents, leaks and other mishaps at laboratories where pathogens of pandemic potential are stored and modified, and the health risks of gain-of-function (GOF) research, which involves experiments on such pathogens to increase their host range, infectivity, transmissibility or pathogenicity.
+Background on our investigation: In July 2020, U.S. Right to Know began submitting public records requests in pursuit of data from public institutions in an effort to discover what is known about the origins of the novel coronavirus SARS-CoV-2, which causes the disease Covid-19.
+We are also researching accidents, leaks and other mishaps at laboratories where pathogens of pandemic potential are stored and modified, and the risks of gain-of-function research, which involve experiments on such pathogens to increase their host range, infectivity, transmissibility or pathogenicity.

-- Documents page: Documents USRTK has obtained via Freedom of Information laws
+- Read the documents we have obtained via Freedom of Information requests

 - Read the FOIA lawsuits we are pursuing to obtain documents

 - Read the most important articles on this topic